Kiss Me More: Background

 Doja Cat released her second studio album, Hot Pink, in November 2019.
 The album spawned seven singles, including "Juicy", "Say So", and "Streets".
 "Juicy" gave Doja Cat her first entry into Billboard's US Hot 100 chart.
 It then went viral on the video-hosting application TikTok, where it served as background music for several Internet dance challenge clips.
 Aided by their popularity in TikTok, "Say So" and "Streets" became her first songs to top the US Hot 100 and reach the top 10 of the Billboard Global 200, respectively.

-Looking back at the success of Hot Pink, staff writers at Billboard observed that Doja Cat had the "innate ability" to produce hit singles, and argued that she was becoming the "quintessential [Generation] Z pop star".
-After the album had performed well on the charts, the senior staff at Doja Cat's record label, RCA, believed that they needed to release a good follow-up song that would attain Internet-driven commercial success just like her previous singles.
-Such a song turned out to be "Kiss Me More", featuring American singer SZA.
+Looking back at the success of Hot Pink, staff writers at Billboard observed that Doja Cat had the "innate ability" to produce hit singles, and argued that she was becoming a "quintessential [Generation] Z pop star".
+After the album had performed great on the charts, the senior staff at Doja Cat's record label, RCA, believed that they needed to release a good follow-up song that would attain Internet-driven commercial success just like her previous singles.
+Such a song turned out to be "Kiss Me More", featuring American singer-songwriter SZA.

 In early January 2021, Doja Cat revealed that her upcoming studio album features numerous guest appearances, including SZA.
 On March 5, 2021, SZA first mentioned "Kiss Me More" during an interview with V. She revealed that the song was "a different strut and I'm just excited", while Doja Cat replied by praising SZA, saying "I commend artists, like you, who stick to something".
 On April 8, 2021, Doja Cat took to social media to reveal the cover art and announce the release of the song for April 9.
 In an interview with Zane Lowe for Apple Music, she said: "I wanted to make a song about kissing.
 I just thought it would be cute.
 That doesn't happen too often, but just a song that's solely about kissing."